SentryShot/sentryshot/docs/2_Configuration.md

 Main camera feed, full resolution.
 Used when recording.

 ### Sub input
 If your camera support a sub stream of lower resolution.
-Preferred by motion/object detection.
 Both inputs can be viewed from the live page.

 <br>